okhodjaev/okhodjaev.github.io/_posts/2026-02-12-the-illusion-of-control.md

 ---

-*Oybek Khodjaev is a systems transformation analyst and Founder & CEO of INVEXI LLC.
-In 2019–2022 he served as Deputy Khokim of Samarkand Region.
-He brings nearly thirty years of experience in economics, banking, finance, and business in Uzbekistan and the CIS.*
+*I am a systems transformation analyst and Founder & CEO of INVEXI LLC.

-*For comments, questions, or a briefing request: [ok@okhodjaev.com](mailto:ok@okhodjaev.com)*
+In 2019–2022 I served as Deputy Governor (Deputy Khokim) of Samarkand Region.
+I write from nearly thirty years of experience in economics, banking, finance, and business in Uzbekistan and the CIS.*